LaurenC2022/web-dev-edu/README.md

 Quick Lesson: Where to find help and how to google something you know nothing about/ problem solving with google (maybe give a highly technical sentence and have students break down the sentence by work and figure out what it means.
 Do 1 to 3 examples first).
 Students will need to be taught where to look for help: forums, MDN docs, CSS Tricks, https://www.w3schools.com or https://devdocs.io, discord groups.
 Con: full solutions can be found online
 - Quick lesson:
 - Lesson 6:
+- Using any combination of the resources listed above would be better than using one alone